KMWA: B96 (2000–2010)

 In February 2000, KARP was purchased by a group consisting of local investors Kandu Communications and Cincinnati, Ohio-based Blue Chip Broadcasting, with the aim of bringing a full-power quasi-urban-formatted music FM station to Minnesota for the first time.
 The station moved its transmitter to a new site near Watertown later that month.
-The transfer in ownership to Blue Chip Broadcasting took place just after Noon on May 18, 2000.
+The transfer in ownership to Blue Chip Broadcasting took place just after noon on May 18, 2000.
 The station played all requests during the morning hours, with goodbyes from the DJs and other staff.
 Morning hosts John Carrigan and John Mons gave a final farewell, followed by "Happy Trails."
 They also announced that the KARP call sign and format would be moving to KKJR (106.9 FM) in Hutchinson, on June 1.
-Following KARP's departure from 96.3 FM, the station began stunting, repeating a short list of songs from Prince and Janet Jackson.
+Following KARP's departure from 96.3 FM, the station began stunting, repeating a short list of songs from Twin Cities artists Prince, Morris Day, The Time, and Alexander O'Neal.

-The new "B96" (KTTB) debuted on May 31, 2000.
+The new "B96" (KTTB) debuted at 6 p.m. on May 31, 2000, with Da Brat's "What'chu Like" being the first song played.
 In May 2001, Blue Chip sold the station to Radio One, a company that specializes in urban formats.
 However, Radio One allowed KTTB to maintain its rhythmic-formatted playlist (although the station leaned towards urban and played some urban exclusive songs that most rhythmic stations normally didn't play).